About the Degree

-A. Yes, a course can be taken again and it will replace the previous grade in the earlier semester.
-The first course will not count in the number of total units taken for the degree.
+A. Yes, in most cases a course can be taken again and it will replace the previous grade in the earlier semester.
+There are some courses that require permission from the instructor to re-take.
+If re-taken, the first course will not count in the number of total units taken for the degree.

-Q. If I drop a course or withdraw from a course, does it show up on my transcript and/or does it affect my grade point average (GPA)?
+Q. If I drop a course or withdraw from a course, does it show up on my transcript and/or does it affect my grade point average?